 ADVERTISEMENT

 In college sports, injuries can be very isolating and stressful for athletes.
-Players not only deal with physical pain and tough rehab but also feel disconnected from their team and unsure about their future on the field.
-The Friday support group helps with these issues by reminding players they are not alone.
+Players not only deal with physical pain and tough rehab but also feel disconnected from their team and unsure about their future.
+The Friday support group aids with these issues by reminding players they are not alone.
 It keeps them connected to the team and helps them stay mentally strong during their time off.
-Mike Elko has always cared about his players.
+Mike Elko has always cared about his players, and introducing new mental health sessions has become another laurel in his growing legacy.

-Under his leadership, the Aggies take part in campus traditions like The Big Event, the largest student-run service project at Texas A&M. For two years in a row, every player on the team has joined other students to help the local community with work like yard work and home repairs.
-Elko’s leadership and focus on character were also recognized after Texas A&M’s upset win over No. 8 Notre Dame last month.
+Under his leadership, the Aggies take part in campus traditions like The Big Event, the largest student-run service project at Texas A&M. For two years in a row, every player on the team has joined hands with other students to assist the local community with yard work and home repairs.
+Elko’s leadership and focus on character came to the forefront after Texas A&M’s upset win over Notre Dame last month.

 ADVERTISEMENT